-Take care to not scratch or chip the stone.
-Do not set items, which can stain, scratch or chip the stone (or enamel finish), on top of your stove.
-Often, with use and over time, subtle earth tones of brown, red, and yellow appear on the soapstone.
+Care must be taken not to scratch or chip the stone.
+Do not set items that may scratch or chip the stone (or enamel finish) on top of your stove.

+Often, with use and over time, subtle earth tones of brown, red and yellow appear on the soapstone.
 This is a natural reaction in the soapstone.
-Surface or hairline fractures may appear in the stone after a stove has been used.
-Such changes are normal and do not affect the operation or the integrity of the stove and do not require replacement.
-If you observe a completely broken stone, contact your dealer for service.
+With normal use, hair line or surface cracks may appear in the stone.
+Such cracks do not affect the integrity or operation of the stove and do not require replacement.